 They also have accessories to customize your stroller

 We also got the bassinet attachment.
-It isn’t necessary as you can use the stroller with newborn infants and they also have the organic infant insert for more support, however I like being able to unclip the bassinet and move her without disruption if she’s napping.
-The bassinet is overnight rated so it’s safe to sleep in for long periods.
-When we’re visiting people and not using the stroller we will still bring just the bassinet so she has a place to nap.
+It isn’t at all necessary as you can use the stroller right away with newborn infants and they also have the organic infant insert for more support, however I liked being able to unclip the bassinet and move her without disruption if she’s napping.
+The bassinet is also overnight rated so it’s safe to sleep in for long periods.
+We often used just the bassinet for her to nap in and it was especially helpful to have a portable bassinet when visiting people.

 If you go out a lot and plan on having your baby nap in the stroller quite a bit, or if you want a bassinet that also attaches to a stroller, it’s a useful addition.
 I also find it’s especially convenient when going to restaurants or cafes since you can put the stroller next to your table and there’s a nice place for baby to sleep.

-We also have the parent pack attachment which includes 2 cup holders and a little space for your phone, keys, etc. It’s a great attachment for us since almost all of our outings involve bringing or picking up a coffee or tea (in our reusable mugs of course!).
+We also have the parent pack attachment which includes 2 cup holders and a little space for your phone, keys, etc. It’s a great attachment for us since almost all of our outings involve bringing water bottles or picking up a coffee or tea (in our reusable mugs of course!).

 Additionally they offer adapters for various brands which allow you to connect your infant car seat to the Bumbleride stroller frame.
 We opted to get a convertible car seat instead of the bucket + forward facing, but if you have an infant bucket seat it seem like a great option!

 Overall, I’m very happy with our Bumbleride stroller, and love all the practical and sustainable features.
 We’re looking forward to using it for years and trying out the different positions as she grows. 🙂

 If you’re looking for an eco friendly stroller I hope this review was helpful!